vmware/terraform-provider-nsxt/website/docs/r/dhcp_relay_service.html.markdown

 # nsxt_dhcp_relay_service

-Provides a resource to configure DHCP relay service on NSX-T manager The DHCP relay service uses a DHCP relay profile, and later consumed by a router link port.
+This resource provides a way to configure the DHCP relay service on the NSX manager.
+The DHCP relay service uses a DHCP relay profile and later consumed by a router link port to provide DHCP addresses to virtual machines connected to a logical switch.

 ## Example Usage